- Michael Caruso

-He joins Tickford Racing to partner Cameron Waters in the PIRTEK Enduro Cup.
+After 11 full-time Supercars seasons, he joined Tickford in 2019 to partner Cam Waters in the PIRTEK Enduro Cup.

 Caruso started out in karting at the age of 11, winning countless titles before stepping up to Formula Ford and Formula 3.